 - Adding some root vegetables and potatoes to the bottom of the pan is a great idea for a full meal.
 If doing this, hold off on the liquid and add the veggies during the last hour and fifteen minutes.
 The fat drippings from the porchetta will season the veggies very well.

 On a scale of 1-5 with 1 being super easy this recipe is a 3.5.
 There is really not much to making this but I’m giving it a 3.5 because it’s a bit more involved and requires more time.
 It’s not a meal you’re just going to whip up on a random weeknight because it does require some advanced planning and prep, especially if you’re drying it out in the fridge overnight.
 Therefore, this is a perfect holiday or special occasion main course.
+If you’re looking for an easier pork dish with a similar flavor, try our Italian stuffed pork loin.

 That being said, the fat from the pork belly creates an ultra moist roast that is quite forgiving even if overcooked slightly.
 Aim for 145-150 directly in the center.